The best and worst reasons to do further study in banking and investment

 - To make up for poor first degree results – most companies look for consistent academic ability so having a good postgraduate degree won’t erase the fact you only just scraped a 2.2.

-- To ‘ride out the recession’ – the current climate is tough but further study shouldn’t be a fall-back option if you’re reluctant to grapple with the tricky job market.
+- To delay entering a tough job market – in times of economic uncertainty, further study shouldn’t be a fall-back option if you’re reluctant to grapple with the tricky job market.
 Be honest with yourself: if you can’t see how further study will benefit your CV, how will you sell it to future employers?

 - To up your employability – in the current job market, a postgraduate degree alone may not give you a competitive edge in the eyes of employers.